From the Deep: In the Wake of Drexciya with Ayana V. Jackson

 Kimono: Garment, Canvas, and Artistic Muse is organized in three sections and and contains a total of 46 art works, including 20 kimonos, woodblocks prints, a woodblock printed book, and photographs, as well as 19 works of contemporary art made of paper, fiber, metal, ceramic and glass.

 International Arts & Artists is honored to be working with curator and long-time partner, Meher McArthur, to bring this exhibition to life.
 Meher McArthur is an Asian art historian specializing in Japanese art, with degrees from Cambridge University and London University’s School of Oriental and African Studies (SOAS), along with 25 years experience curating exhibitions, publishing, and teaching about Asian art.
-Kimono: Garment, Canvas, and Artistic Muse will tour for four years, until Summer 2029, and is now open for bookings.
+Kimono: Garment, Canvas, and Artistic Muse will tour for four years, until Winter 2029, and is now open for bookings.